Last updated on July 28th, 2022 at 11:49 am

-When Mohammed Abacha voluntarily agreed to return $1.2 billion illegally acquired by his father, the entire world was baffled.
+When Mohammed Abacha voluntarily agreed to return $1.2 billion illegally acquired by his father some year back, the entire world was baffled.

 Mohammed is the son of Nigeria’s former military Head of State Late Gen. Sani Abacha.
-Everyone was wondering the huge amount the late military dictator had before he died.
-In this post we’ll tell you Sani Abacha net worth before his death in 1998.
+Everyone was wondering about the huge amount the late military dictator had before he died.
+In this post, we’ll tell you Sani Abacha’s net worth before his death in 1998.

-In of its reports, one of the global wealth/asset rating firm Forbes claimed that African president: past and present are the richest people on the continent, but they are not rated by Forbes because most of them acquire wealth by converting state resources into their personal use.
+In one of its reports, one of the global wealth/asset rating firms Forbes claimed that African presidents: past and present are the richest people on the continent, but they are not rated by Forbes because most of them acquire wealth by converting state resources into their personal use.

-Base on this, we will gauge Sani Abacha net worth based on the huge amount of dollars, Pound sterling traced to him, which were held in personal and proxy bank accounts in tax havens-compliant countries like Switzerland, Luxembourg, Jersey and Liechtenstein etc.
+Base on this, we will gauge Sani Abacha’s net worth on the huge amount of dollars, Pound sterling traced to him, which were held in personal and proxy bank accounts in tax havens-compliant countries like Switzerland, Luxembourg, Jersey and Liechtenstein etc.

 How Abacha came to power

 Late Sani Abacha joined the Nigerian Army, attending Nigerian Military Training College in Kaduna and was commissioned in 1963 after he attended Mons Officer Cadet School in Aldershot, England.